Marmanvii/vue-weather-test/README.md

-This is a Vue.js weather test application.
-This project was done in 2 hours.
-It uses the OpenWeatherMap API to fetch weather data.
+This is a Vue.js weather test application developed within a 2-hour timeframe.
+It integrates with the OpenWeatherMap API.

 # How to Run
 First, make sure you have added the required .env file in the root directory, which must contain the OpenWeatherMap API key.